cacophony-wj/licentia_black/How-To-Run-Synthesis.md

 ### However, if you wish to ensure complete consistency for these additions, you can still run Synthesis to apply certain optional values.

-Without running _Synthesis_, your added NPCs, armors, and weapons will not have any of the resistances or vulnerabilities that the ones in the rest of the list do.
-If this is not an issue for you, you probably don't need to run _Synthesis._

 To even use the tool at all, you must have the _.NET v 7.0 SDK_ installed on your system.
 Find it [here.](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (You want the latest version of the SDK.)
 You must restart your system completely after installation. **Be aware that other versions of .NET may conflict with Synthesis' function.** If you run into strange error messages with the patchers, you may need to remove them. **I am uncertain how this will affect any applications you have installed that rely on these other runtimes.** It is also recommended to get it right the first time, because I believe uninstalling and reinstalling multiple versions of the SDK can cause it to jank up in certain situations.
 As a note, I currently have _6.0, 7.0 and 8.0_ installed on my system, and have no issues with _Synthesis_ or any of my other apps.

 Before you begin the patching process, I recommend deleting old _Synthesis_ ESPs.
 They can be found by right-clicking on one of them in _MO2_ and selecting "Open Origin in Explorer."
 Just delete all of them, return to _MO2,_ and strike the F5 key to refresh the Virtual Files System.